verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] Dusri baar dekhne pe dusra laga.
 - [ ] I might scare you.
 Because I'm a man.
 And I know how to do things.
 - [ ] I wanna have a hot body because I'm tired of developing my personality.
+- [ ] Do you think you'll be a good leader.
+No I think I'll be adequate.
+- [ ] Bipolar means attracted to both male and female polar bears.